DeepSpace2/StyleFrame/README.md

 Now, once we have the DataFrame ready, lets create a StyleFrame object
 ```
-from StyleFrame.style_frame import StyleFrame
+from StyleFrame import StyleFrame

 sf = StyleFrame(df)
+# it is also possible to directly initiate StyleFrame
+sf = StyleFrame({'Col A': [1, 20, -3],
+                 'Col B': [15, 3, 116],
+                 'Col C': [33, -6, 9]})
 ```

-The StyleFrame object will auto-adjust the columns width and the rows height but we could change them manually
+The StyleFrame object will auto-adjust the columns width and the rows height but they can be changed them manually
 ```
 sf.set_column_width_dict(col_width_dict={
     ('Col A', 'Col B', 'Col C'): 15.3,